rufuspollock-okfn/shakespeare/README.txt

 Introduction
 ************

-The Open Shakespeare package provides a complete set of shakespeare's works (often in multiple versions) along with ancillary material and functionality such as an introduction, chronology, explanatory notes and search facilities.
+The Open Shakespeare package provides a full open set of shakespeare's works (often in multiple versions) along with ancillary material, a variety of tools and a python API.

+Specifically in addition to the works themselves (often in multiple versions) there is an introduction, a chronology, explanatory notes, a concordance and search facilities.

 All material is open source/open knowledge so that anyone can use, redistribute and reuse these materials freely.
 For exact details of the license under which